Intuitive… Workout? What?

-Questions to continuously ask yourself, throughout the entire exercise.
+Questions to continuously ask yourself throughout the time period.

 Answering this will help you determine your next steps.
 Perhaps a stretching series should be the warm-up, or perhaps you lower your expectation by lowering the reps, weight and be happy with just doing it (even if it is just one set or 10 reps).

-- What would you like to try?
-Or, what has your mind imagined doing?
+2. What would you like to try?
+What has your mind imagined you doing?